fredcallaway/heroku-experiment/README.md

 - Edit, refresh, edit, refresh, edit, refresh....
     - TIP: to make this slightly less painful, you can add e.g. `&skip=3` to skip the first three entries in the timeline.

 Note: **data will not be saved when testing locally**.
-If you want to save data while debugging, you will need to run the experiment on heroku andpass the relevant URL parameters, for example:
+If you want to save data while debugging, you will need to run the experiment on heroku and pass the relevant URL parameters, for example:

 https://dizzydangdoozle-4cd6ae16d401.herokuapp.com/exp?mode=live&workerId=debug123&hitId=prolific&assignmentId=debug123

-If you don't want to overwrite the previously saved debug data, you have to change the workerId or assignmentId
+If you don't want to overwrite the previously saved debug data, you have to change the workerId or assignmentId.

 ## Posting your study